Back to Blog

 Parietal Cortex

-Primarily for spatial processing
+Mainly for spatial processing

 💪

-Motor cortex
+Motor Cortex

-Activates as if you were rotating the object.
+Activates as if rotating the object

 👁️

-Visual cortex
+Visual Cortex

-Keeps the mental image upright.
+Maintains the mental image

 Holistic

-Rotate the entire object as a single unit.
+Rotate entire object as a unit

-Faster, but more error-prone.
+Faster, but more error-prone

 Analytical